 The research support cores exist in order to facilitate research projects.
-This division provides quality technical assistance, specialized and widely utilized scientific procedures, access to informational cataloging and/or retrieval of animal histories and previous scientific findings, and rapid and effective communications to appropriate groups.
+They provide quality technical assistance, specialized and widely utilized scientific procedures, access to informational cataloging and/or retrieval of animal histories and previous scientific findings, and rapid and effective communications to appropriate groups.
 Where feasible and appropriate, fee-for-service rates have been initiated to reduce the center grant costs for these services.
 These charge backs are designed to significantly recover the cost of staff time and materials.

-Each of seven specific cores – Assisted Reproductive Technology, Endocrine Technology, Immunology, Imaging & Morphology, Magnetic Resonance Imaging, Molecular & Cellular Biology, and Virology are staffed with specially-trained personnel and equipment.
-Laboratory supervisors are responsible for prompt response to the lab requests and for providing the central accounting unit with the required billing information.
+Each of the specific cores – Assisted Reproductive Technology, Endocrine Technologies, Flow Cytometry, Imaging & Morphology, Magnetic Resonance Imaging, Molecular & Cellular Biology, and Molecular Virology are staffed with specially trained personnel and equipment.
+Core directors are responsible for prompt response to requests and for providing the central accounting unit with the required billing information.
 Each of the Cores has an advisory oversight committee that is made up of scientists and staff at the Center.
 These committees meet twice a year to review the activities of the cores, assess the amount of chargeback recoveries, and examine progress made on any research development projects.
 Recommendations for the addition of new services and changes in charge-back fees are made by the oversight committees.
 The Associate Director, and ultimately the Director, coordinate programs and resolve the common and specific problems.
-These support laboratories provide an institutional, cohesive structure for support and growth of intra and extramural collaborative research.
+These support cores provide an institutional, cohesive structure for support and growth of intra and extramural collaborative research.